Yellow Tongue: Causes, Symptoms and Treatments

 Oral Hygiene Products with Oxidizing Agents

-Some oral hygiene products, including mouthwashes, rinses, and toothpaste, contain chemical compounds or particles that cause dry mouth, aggravate pores and skin cells on the tongue, or cause them to extrude color.
+Some oral hygiene products, including mouthwashes, rinses, and toothpaste, contain chemical compounds or particles that can cause dry mouth, irritate pores and skin cells on the tongue, or cause them to discolor.

 Common compounds known to cause yellow tongue discoloration include: